 Registration materials are sent by mail during the summer from the School of Graduate Studies to all new and returning students.
 Students register by paying their fees.
-Students then take proof of payment to the Centre's Graduate Office where they receive their enrollment package.
-The Graduate Director must sign each student's enrollment form, thereby indicating approval of the student's program.

 New M.A. students: Incoming M.A. students will meet with the Graduate Director and their assigned Academic Advisor before the first enrollment, to discuss the details of their programs and to complete their enrollment form.